Here are some common examples of where an API layer would be used:

 Integration core principles

-Applying our five core integration principles, a mobile application integration use case typically involves the following:
+Applying the five core integration principles below, a mobile application integration use case typically involves the following:

 Since we are going to consume this interface from a mobile application, the best choice for the data format is JSON, which is a protocol that is very easy to work with both in a mobile application and in Mule.
 In this case the challenge will be to transform the JSON data being received from our mobile device into a format that can be loaded in SFDC.
 A simple JSON data object is presented below, which indicates the type of data being received from our mobile application.